 Back in 2003, a few years before the boom in SaaS apps, David Gilmour was reflecting on knowledge management in the Harvard Business Review.
 He said:

 “Technology should not flood people with information or take it from them; instead, it should identify connections that are valuable to the people that are being connected.”

 At Qatalog, we’re building these connections for you—to cut through the chaos of different tools and bring them together into one manageable, easily-searchable space.
-We call it the Work Graph, and we want it to be the productivity and collaboration hub for modern teams.
+We call it the Work Hub, and we want it to be the productivity and collaboration space for modern teams.